Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Related Work

 \subsection{Learning-based Trajectory Generation in Space}

 In recent years, there has been a growing interest in applying machine learning and AI techniques to generate spacecraft trajectories for both mission design and onboard autonomy contexts.
+This is primarily motivated by the goal of facilitating trajectory generation by (i) reducing the overall computational cost, and (ii) enabling global search over candidate trajectories, which conventional methods often struggle to achieve without extensive expert hand-tuning.
 Learning-based methods have been applied in different capacities, including the prediction of optimal co-states for indirect methods \cite{izzo2021real}, identifying active constraint sets \cite{briden2025transformer}, or estimating primal-dual variables \cite{briden2025constraint}.
-Direct trajectory generation has also been pursued via imitation learning \cite{tsukamoto2024neural} and reinforcement learning \cite{broida2019spacecraft}\cite{zavoli2021reinforcement}, leveraging both Transformer- \cite{guffanti2024transformers} and diffusion-based architectures \cite{briden2025compositional}\cite{li2024efficient}.
-Neural architectures have been applied to highly multi-modal trajectory optimization problems, such as Earth–Moon low-thrust transfers, in both direct \cite{Li2023Amortized} and indirect formulations \cite{graebner2025global}, including cases with missed-thrust contingencies \cite{sinha2025initial}.
+Direct trajectory generation has also been pursued via imitation learning \cite{tsukamoto2024neural} and reinforcement learning \cite{broida2019spacecraft}\cite{zavoli2021reinforcement}, leveraging both transformer- \cite{guffanti2024transformers} and diffusion-based architectures \cite{briden2025compositional}\cite{li2024efficient}.
+Neural architectures have been applied to highly multi-modal trajectory optimization problems, such as Earth–Moon low-thrust transfers \cite{Li2023Amortized} \cite{graebner2025global}, including cases with missed-thrust contingencies \cite{sinha2025initial}.
 Many of these methods are used to provide warm-starts \cite{Banerjee_2020}\cite{yuan2025filtering} for nonlinear optimization problems, which have recently been demonstrated on Astrobee aboard the International Space Station \cite{banerjee2025deep}.
-Within this context, ART has extended Transformer-based trajectory generation to a variety of settings, including model predictive control \cite{celestini2024transformer}, chance-constrained fault-tolerant optimal control \cite{takubo2024towards}, and trajectory optimization across varying flight time and dynamic obstacle scenarios \cite{celestini2025generalizable}.
-Despite these advances, existing learning-based frameworks still lack two critical capabilities for practical mission design: (i) robust generalization across orbital regimes, and (ii) the ability to generate and explore Pareto-optimal trade-offs in multi-objective settings.
+Within this context, ART has extended transformer-based trajectory generation to a variety of settings, including model predictive control \cite{celestini2024transformer}, chance-constrained and fault-tolerant optimal control \cite{takubo2025towards}, and trajectory optimization across varying flight time and dynamic obstacle scenarios \cite{celestini2025generalizable}.
+More recently, nonconvex trajectory generation based on natural language inputs with trajectory-level safety is demonstrated by the authors \cite{takubo2026semantic}.
+Despite these advances, existing learning-based frameworks still lack two critical capabilities for practical space mission design: (i) robust generalization across orbital regimes, and (ii) the ability to generate and explore Pareto-optimal trade-offs in multi-objective settings.
 This paper addresses these limitations by developing a framework for generalizable nonconvex trajectory generation that approximates the true Pareto set.